 Revised version: shorter sentences

-Stronger transitions and overviews.
 Transitions and overviews guide readers through text.
-In difficult technical material, transitions and overviews are very important:
+In difficult technical material, transitions and overviews are important.
+(For in-depth discussion, see transitions.)

 - Arrangement of key words.
 Equally important is how you introduce keywords in sentences.
 If your focus stays on the topic in each sentence of a paragrah, place the keyword at or near the beginning of the second and following sentences.
-This is referred to as a static topic string in a coordinate structure in Steps to Coherence and Structure (in development).
-However, the topic focus shifts from one sentence to the next, use the old-to-new pattern: start the secod and following sentrnces with the old topic and end the sentence with the new topic.
-This is referred to as a dynamic topic string in a subordinate structure in Steps to Coherence and Structure (in development).
+However, if the topic focus shifts from one sentence to the next, use the old-to-new pattern: start the following sentence with the old topic and end the sentence with the new topic.
+For more detail, see the discussion of topic strings.

 - Transition words and phrases.
 Examples of transition words and phrases are "for example," "however," and so on.
-When the discussion is particularly difficult and when repetition and arrangement of keywords is not enough, use transition words and phrases, which are discussed in Steps to Coherence and Structure (in development).
+When the discussion is particularly difficult and when repetition and arrangement of keywords is not enough, use transition words and phrases.
+See transitions.

 - Reviews of topics covered and topics to be covered.
 At certain critical moments within and between paragraph (or groups of paragraphs) occurs a transitional device that either captures what has been discussed in a short phrase, previews what is to be discussed in the following paragraphs, or both.
-The latter device is also called a topic sentence, which is discussed in Steps to Coherence and Structure (in development).
-For examples of the review and preview devices, see "Strategies for Strengthening Transitions" in Transitions, an outtake from Power Tools for Technical Communication.
+The latter device is also called a topic sentence.

-The "in-other-words" technique.
-Another way of translating technically difficult content is to give the reader two "looks" at the same idea by restating it in different or simpler terms.
-The second, simpler explanation is often preceded by a phrase such as "in other words."
-Here are two examples of this technique:
+Another way of translating technically difficult content is to give the reader two "looks" at the same idea by restating the difficult-to-understand version in simpler terms.
+The second, simpler explanation is often preceded by a phrase such as "in other words" (IOW).
+Here are two examples of this IOW technique:

 With no electric field present, semiconductor electrons are quite happy to remain bonded in their valence bands.
 Only when an electric field is applied or the temperature is raised (heat can also increase electron energy) do the valence electrons begin to break their bonds, jump the energy band gap and become conduction electrons.